 When you are working towards a debt-free life, it makes sense to use every asset at your disposal to achieve your financial goals.
 For homeowners, that may mean refinancing your debt with a debt consolidation mortgage loan or another home equity product.
-We’ll do a deep dive on your options as a homeowner looking to pay off your debt.
+We’ll do a deep dive into your options as a homeowner looking to pay off your debt.

 What is a debt consolidation mortgage loan & how does it work?